 Other squash varieties like kabocha, delicata, butternut squash or even pumpkin might work as well.
-Although some (like butternut squash) can be quite sweet when cooked.
+Although do note that some (like butternut squash) can be quite sweet when cooked.
 So keep that and your tolerance for sweetness in savory dishes in mind.

-The chickpeas I use were canned but the lentils you can just throw in uncooked.
-The time in the slow cooker will soften them enough, while still leaving them with a hearty bite.
+The chickpeas I use were canned, and the lentils you can just throw in uncooked.
+The time in the slow cooker will soften them enough while still leaving them with a hearty bite.

 I like to use ground meat (beef usually) for chili.
 After trying it both ways, I realized that pre-browning the meat is a step you shouldn't skip.
 It adds wonderful flavor and I prefer the meat in little chunks rather than completely blended in.